10 Best Mountain Bike under 500 of 2018 – Buyer’s Guide and Reviews

 This is the ideal bike for anyone starting out in fat mountain biking.
 The Gravity monster’s aesthetics will stand out in the crowd making you easily noticeable among other riders.
 Besides, it’s a good bike for riding during winter on the snow and on muddy trails.

 #9.
 Nashbar AT29 29”

 The Nashbar AT29 29” is built on a steel frame.
 Although the steel frame gives it a heavier feel compared to similar diamondback model bikes in the same price range, it is still a fair deal for its price.
 The bike has a beginner friendly oil-shock system made from SR Suntour XTX for easy maneuvering in rough terrains.
-It features 24-speed Shimano gear sets for easy handling, a unique feature for the best mtb under 500.
+It features 24-speed Shimano gear sets for easy handling.
 This mtb also has Alex rims, front and rear Shimano Derailleurs and a SR Suntour crank set.
 Moreover, it spots a durable Shimano 7-speed drive train.
 However, it only has a front suspension.

 - The shock system can be turned off on flat and smooth surfaces to save energy and enhance performance.

 - The precisely built in disc brakes offer powerful braking performance.